 Heighten your experience by learning about the play before you see it, as well as asking questions about the Festival and Cedar City.

-The Utah Shakespeare Festival has embarked on an exciting new initiative to produce the entire canon of Shakespeare’s thirty-eight plays between 2012 and 2023.
-During these years, you may have more than one opportunity to see such plays as The Taming of the Shrew and King Lear, but productions of plays such as this year’s Henry IV Part Two and The Two Gentlemen of Verona will definitely be more rare.
+The Utah Shakespeare Festival has embarked on an exciting new initiative to produce the entire canon of Shakespeare’s thirty-eight plays.
+During these years, you may have more than one opportunity to see such plays as Romeo and Juliet and A Midsummer Night's Dream, but productions of some other plays will definitely be more rare.
 So start planning now; you don’t want to miss a single experience.

 2012: Hamlet, The Merry Wives of Windsor, Titus Andronicus